In this section

 - Helping restore normal hearing to your child.
 Hearing is sometimes affected by the fluid from infections and tubes help prevent this hearing loss.

-What happens after ear tube placement?
+What happens after ear tube surgery?

-Your child should have less ear infections with tubes in place.
+Your child should have less ear infections with ear tubes in place.
 Any liquid or drainage from the ears is not normal with tubes in place.
 This may be clear, white, yellow or bloody.
 This means your child has an ear infection.
 One benefit of ear tubes is that ear infections then can be treated with antibiotic ear drops instead of an oral antibiotic.
-The tubes normally stay in place for 12 to 18 months.
+Ear tubes normally stay in place for 12 to 18 months.
 Your child will not be able to feel the ear tube.
 It will not affect hearing.
 Eventually the ear drum pushes the tube out on its own, which does not hurt.

-We will initially see your child a few weeks after the surgery to check the tubes.
+We will initially see your child a few weeks after the surgery to check the ear tubes.
 Your child may also have a hearing test at that visit.
 Routine visits are then done every 4-6 months to make sure that the tubes are working like they should and that no other problems have occurred.

-Can my child swim with ear tubes:
+Can my child swim with ear tubes?

 Yes, a child can swim when they have ear tubes.
 Most often, ear plugs are only needed for "dirty" water.
 This includes lakes, ponds, and water parks.
 You do not need ear plugs for bath water, showers, chlorinated pools, or oceans.
 You can buy ear putty at most pharmacies, and one of our ENT clinic staff can fit your child for ear plugs if needed.